johnwmillr/LyricsGenius/docs/src/setup.rst

 Authorization
 -------------
-First you’ll need to sign up for a (free) account that authorizes access to `the Genius API`_.
+First you'll need to sign up for a (free) account that authorizes access to `the Genius API`_.
 After signing up/ logging in to your account, head out to the API section on Genius and `create a new API client`_.
 After creating your client, you can